View All

 Use Case:

 You can use the for-loop method when you require clear, iterative logic to check primality across a defined range, such as in educational projects.
-This approach provides you precise control over iteration and immediate feedback, ideal for beginner-level implementations and when predictable loop counts aid debugging.
 If your use case involves straightforward prime filtering in small data sets or scripting tasks, this method balances clarity with acceptable performance.

 Method 2: How to Find Prime Numbers Using a While Loop?